MCP Tool Reference

 metric_nameyesName of the metric.

 metric_typeyesCOUNT, COUNTER, GAUGE, MEAN, P90, or P95.
-Use get_metric_tags to find the valid type for your metric.
+Use get_metric_tags to find the valid type.

 startyesStart of time range in ISO 8601 format.